chatwoot/docs/docs/contributing-guide/security-reports.md

 title: "Reporting Security issues"
 ---

+> Note: We are transitioning from huntr.dev to a new platform.
+Meanwhile please report any issues via the `Report a vulenerability` button on https://github.com/chatwoot/chatwoot/security

 Chatwoot is looking forward to working with security researchers worldwide to keep Chatwoot and our users safe.
 If you have found an issue in our systems/applications, please reach out to us.

 ## Reporting a Vulnerability